 - Place the cookie dough balls 2" apart on two baking sheets.
 Bake for 6-8 minutes, remove from the oven, and let sit for 2 minutes on the baking sheet.
 Use a spatula to gently scoop under the cookie and transfer to a rack to cool completely.

-- Cream the butter and sugar until it’s light and fluffy.
-This process forces air into the dough, helping the cookies rise to give them a lighter texture.
+- Cream the butter and sugars well until light and fluffy.
+This adds air and helps the cookies rise with soft centers.

 Nutrition